Roy-lab/graph-representation-learning/README.md

 The adjacency matrix of cell line networks \
 *Outputs*:

-The node cluster labels in a single line separated by comma \
+The node cluster labels in a single line separated by a comma \
-*Note*: Cluster labels follow the order of nodes in adjacency matrix, thus it is suggested to sort the nodes by IDs
+*Note*: Cluster labels follow the order of nodes in the adjacency matrix, thus it is suggested to sort the nodes by IDs

 *Scripts*: